i05nagai/memorandum/language/english.md

     * (especially of a smell) spread through and be perceived in every part of.
     * a smell of stale cabbage pervaded the air
 * vicinity
+    * the place around a place or where speaker is
+* refuge
+* take refuge
+    * to find safe place
+    * they takes refuge on the Moon
+* infantry
+    * the part of an army that fights on foot
+    * the infantry was sent into battle
 * hazmat suit
 * it doesn't ring a bell
     * Does seeing this ring any bells?